mskim/buisness_card/README.md

 ### When member data is updated, data.csv is updated with latest data from server db.

 ### ordering print job
-	member orders print
+1. member orders print
-	order is created and email is sent to printer step and repeated card is created for the memeber, if needed printer take pdf files from his Dropbox folder and prints them.
+1. order is created and email is sent to printer
+1. step and repeated card is created for the memeber, if needed
+1. pdf and files and step and repeated cardfrom are dropped to printer's Dropbox.

 # TODO
+- space_removed_name, name_with_no_space
+- take care of duplicate named members name(a), name(b)
+- step&repeat
+- qrcode
+- undopdf, extract images from current pdf namecard
+	- convert pdf to pgscript if possible

+2015 8 11
+	- deplay to damo server

+2015 8 10
+	- edit member
+		fix, strong parameter with serialize Hash with unknown keys fix, view code for variables with field_for

 2015 8 8
 	- return to welcome page after order show
 	- render pdf
 		member.generate_pdf
 	- render jpg, page1, page2
-		move pdf to Dropbox folder
+		move jpg to public folder
-	- step&repeat
-	- show and edit

 ## Tables
 Agent
 	name